zio/zio/docs/howto/migrate/migration-guide.md

 > **Note**: We shouldn't upgrade the ZIO version in our project, before running scalafix.

-1. First, we should make sure that all of direct and transitive dependencies are migrated to the ZIO 2.x version.
+1. First, we should ensure that all of our direct and transitive dependencies [have released their compatible versions with ZIO 2.x](https://docs.google.com/spreadsheets/d/1QIKgavognTRgh84xAqPTJriJ1VDGbaw8S1fmzMGgf98/).

 2. Next, we need to install the [Scalafix SBT Plugin](https://github.com/scalacenter/sbt-scalafix), by adding the following line into `project/plugins.sbt` file:
     ```scala